epsomsegura/escire-SAFBuilder/README.md

-# SAFBuilder - Item Packager from CSV
+# SAFBuilder - Item Packager from CSV (customized by eScire)

 A tool that turns content files and a metadata spreadsheet into a Simple Archive Format package, which easily allows for batch import to DSpace, an Institutional Repository.